aptos-labs/developer-docs/docs/nodes/validator-node/operator/update-validator-node.md

 To replace the validator node:

 1. Update DNS to [swap the node network addresses on-chain](./staking-pool-operations.md#3-update-validator-network-addresses-on-chain).
-1. Turn down the validator node and validator fullnode intended to replace the validator.
+2. Turn down the validator node and validator fullnode intended to replace the validator.
-1. Restart the former validator fullnode with the validator node configuration.
+3. Restart the former validator fullnode with the validator node configuration.
-1. Observe that before DNS changes take effect that only outbound connections will form.
+4. Observe that before DNS changes take effect that only outbound connections will form.
-1. Either reuse the former validator node or create anew to backfill the validator fullnode.
+5. Either reuse the former validator node or create anew to backfill the validator fullnode.
-1. Start the validator fullnode.
+6. Start the validator fullnode.
-1. Use [Node Health Checker](../../measure/node-health-checker.md) and follow [Node Liveness Criteria](node-liveness-criteria.md) to ensure the validator node is functioning properly.
+7. Use [Node Health Checker](../../measure/node-health-checker.md) and follow [Node Liveness Criteria](node-liveness-criteria.md) to ensure the validator node is functioning properly.

 ## Run multiple validator fullnodes

 You may want to have a VFN ready for failover or need access to REST APIs for building without any rate limits.
-Note you have the ability to run a [local multinode network](../../../guides/running-a-local-multi-node-network.md) that may be suitable.
+Note you have the ability to run a [local multi-node network](../../../guides/running-a-local-multi-node-network.md) that may be suitable.

 With caution, you may also run multiple fullnodes on the Aptos network.
 Note that it is not currently recommended to run multiple VFNs with the same [network identity](../../identity-and-configuration.md) and connect them to the validator using the `vfn` network, as this may cause issues with node metrics and telemetry.

 To run multiple fullnodes and connect them to your validator:

 1. Connect only one fullnode using the `vfn` network configuration in the validator configuration `.yaml` file.
 This will be your single VFN (as registered on-chain) that other Aptos nodes will connect to.
-1. Connect the rest of your fullnodes to the validator using a `public` network configuration *and a different network identity* in the validator configuration `.yaml` file.
+2. Connect the rest of your fullnodes to the validator using a `public` network configuration *and a different network identity* in the validator configuration `.yaml` file.
 These will be your additional VFNs that you can use for other purposes.

-Note that because the additional VFNs will not be registered on-chain, other nodes will not know their network addresses and will not be able to to connect to them.
+Note that because the additional VFNs will not be registered on-chain, other nodes will not know their network addresses and will not be able to connect to them.
 These would be for your use only.